 LONDON — The U.K. and French governments hope to decide by 2016 whether the two countries will collaborate on the demonstration and manufacture of an unmanned combat air vehicle (UCAV).
 At a one-day summit between U.K. Prime Minister David Cameron and French President Francois Hollande, at RAF Brize Norton, Oxfordshire on Jan.
 31, the two leaders jointly agreed to spend £120 million ($197 million) on a feasibility study toward a UCAV that would form the basis of a Future Combat Air ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "France, U.K. Want MoU On UCAV".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "France, U.K. Want MoU On UCAV".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.